Chiefs legend Otis Taylor dead at 80 - NewsBreak

 KANSAS CITY, Mo. ( WDAF ) — Otis Taylor, one of the most prolific wide receivers in Kansas City Chiefs history, has died, sources WDAF.
 He was 80 years old.

 Taylor is a Chiefs Hall of Famer whose name appears in the franchise record books 32 times.
 He still holds records for most games with 100 or more receiving yards in a season (Tied with six others with six) and highest receiving average in a season (22.36 yards per catch in 1966).
-Isiah Pacheco’s Chiefs helmet now in Pro Football Hall of Fame
+Trial of former High Point police officer, 5 Oath Keepers accused in January 6 insurrection nears jury

 He and Len Dawson connected for 46 touchdowns, tied with Patrick Mahomes and Travis Kelce for most in Chiefs history.
 Among many other notable numbers, his 7,306 receiving yards are third in franchise history, and his 20 career games with at least 100 or more receiving yards are also third.